Field Guide to the R Mixed Model Wilderness

 9.2.2 Model Building

-The goal of this analysis is to evaluate the impact of nitro, gen, and their interaction on rice yield.
-The rep, gen nested in rep, and nitro nested in rep were random effects in the model.
-All random effects are assumed to independent of each other and independent of within group errors.
+The goal of this analysis is to evaluate the impact of nitrogen, genotype, and their interaction on rice yield.
+The variables “rep”, “gen” (nested in rep), and “nitro” (nested in rep) were random effects in the model.

 tidy(model_lmer)